mchow01/mchow01.github.io/_posts/2020-06-19-technical_projects_security.md

 categories: education security projects
 ---

-Quite often, I am asked about _technical_ Cyber Security project ideas to do from people who want to get into the Security field.
+Quite often, I am asked about _technical_ Cyber Security project ideas to do from people who want to get into the field.
 I have never been able to produce a concrete list of technical project ideas --until now.
-Looking back at my career, the knowledge I gained from doing these projects helped me immensely.
+Looking back at my career, the knowledge gained from doing these projects helped me immensely.
 Each of these projects has an underlying big idea that will prove to be very valuable for the long term in the Security field.
 Each of these projects can start out very small and can morph into something big.
-These projects do not have a significant financial cost (all under $75.00).
+These projects do not have a significant financial cost, all under $75.00.
 I am mindful of the issue of financial cost, so I did not include project ideas such as building a home lab.
 The only requirement is to have access to a computer of some sort.

 ### Create a Virtual Machine in VirtualBox
 Download ISO of either a Linux distribution or a version of Windows.
 Using VirtualBox, create a virtual machine (VM) using the ISO.
 Upon successfully creating the virtual machine, run it, and play around inside the VM.